 (Informative) Selected principles for language designers

+B.1.
 These are principles that, if implemented in languages that do not currently implement them, will reduce or eliminate sources of common vulnerabilities.
 These principles are provided to the language developer community as possible input to their future standards.
-They were extracted from “Implications for language design and usage” from subclause 6.X.6 in this document.
+They were extracted from “Implications for language design and usage” from 6.X.6 in this document.
 Wording has been adjusted to provide a more general context, where applicable.

-B.1 The following principles are addressed to the language-designer community at large:
+B.2 The following principles are addressed to the language-designer community at large: